Lidcombe & Bankstown Line: T3 Bankstown Line (2013–2024)

 Following the 2011 state election, the newly elected O'Farrell government embarked on reform of transport in New South Wales, creating a new organisation, Transport for NSW, in November of that year.
 This was followed up with another government reform, which saw Sydney Trains take over operation of the Sydney suburban rail network from CityRail in July 2013.

 Transport for NSW developed a new rail timetable and branding, which was put into effect on 20 October 2013.
 This saw the launch of T3 Bankstown Line services, which operated from the City Circle to Bankstown via Sydenham, then terminated at either Lidcombe or Liverpool.

 The 2013 timetable was designed to integrate the projects of the Rail Clearways Program, a 2004 plan to divide the network's fourteen metropolitan rail lines into five independent "clearways" by installing extra tracks, passing loops, turnouts and turnbacks at pinch points around the network, such as at and Lidcombe.
 By 2013, the Rail Clearways Program was substantially complete.

 T3 Bankstown Line services utilised the new turnback at Lidcombe, reducing bottlenecking on the Main Suburban railway line.
 However, the changes attracted criticism due to the increased number of interchanges and increased travel time for passengers from stations west of Bankstown.

 T6 Lidcombe & Bankstown Line (from 2024)

+Establishment

 In 2020, Transport for NSW sought public feedback on how to service stations west of Bankstown from 2024 onwards, in preparation for the closure of the Bankstown railway line east of Bankstown as part of the Sydney Metro City & Southwest project.
 Three options were considered, these being: